 Purification and enrichment of specific cell subpopulations from heterogeneous starting populations is a critical component of multiple biologics workflows.
 The key objective is to obtain a highly purified and viable cell population for downstream applications.

-Purifying autologous antigen-presenting cells (APCs) from the patient is a labour intensive process and for this reason, standardized, efficient methods have been pioneered.
+Purifying autologous antigen-presenting cells (APCs) from the patient is a labour intensive process and for this reason, standardised, efficient methods have been pioneered.
 The use of anti-CD3 antibodies alone or in combination with feeder cells and growth factors, such as IL-2, has been the practice to isolate T cells for many years.
-Life Technologies introduced beads coated with anti-CD3/anti-CD28 monoclonal antibodies or cell-based artificial APCs (aAPCs; derived from the chronic myelogenous leukemia cell line K562, which can be engineered to express the required costimulatory ligands), to optimize this process, with these agents being easily removed from the culture through magnetic separation.
+Life Technologies introduced beads coated with anti-CD3/anti-CD28 monoclonal antibodies or cell-based artificial APCs (aAPCs; derived from the chronic myelogenous leukaemia cell line K562, which can be engineered to express the required costimulatory ligands), to optimise this process, with these agents being easily removed from the culture through magnetic separation.

 T cells can grow logarithmically in a perfusion bioreactor for several weeks, in the presence of interleukin-2 and aAPCs.
-Culture conditions can be further refined to polarize T cells to a specific phenotype (i.e., Th2 or Th17) during expansion and this can result in increased efficacy in the clinic [Levine et al, 2017].
+Culture conditions can be further refined to polarise T cells to a specific phenotype (i.e., Th2 or Th17) during expansion and this can result in increased efficacy in the clinic [Levine et al, 2017].

-Additionally, Brindley et al (2016) recommended the use of hydrogel technology to overcome some of the limitations of current cell separation methods.
+Additionally, Brindley et al. (2016) recommended the use of hydrogel technology to overcome some of the limitations of current cell separation methods.
 A biocompatible phase-change hydrogel can be easily functionalized with cell-capture agents such as antibodies (coated on different substrates such as paramagnetic beads, polymethyl methacrylate (PMMA) acrylic, polydimethylsiloxane (PDMS) silicone, polystyrene), and it can be dissolved rapidly in a buffer containing a chelating agent.
 One of these platforms has been designed by Quad Technologies and enables liquid-phase cell separation, overcoming many of the challenges listed in the table above.

 The next phase involves T cells being incubated with the viral vector encoding the CAR, and, after several days, the vector is washed out of the culture by dilution and/or medium exchange.The viral vector uses viral machinery to attach to the patient cells, and, upon entry into the cells, the vector introduces genetic material in the form of RNA.
-For example the delivery mechanism via gamma retrovirus (part of the Retroviridae viral family, along with lentiviruses) is shown below:
+For example, the delivery mechanism via gammaretrovirus (part of the Retroviridae viral family, along with Lentiviruses) is shown below:

 As the diagram describes above the genetic material encoding CAR is reverse-transcribed by RNA and permanently integrated into the genome of the patient cells; therefore, CAR expression is maintained as the cells divide and are grown to large numbers in the bioreactor.
-In addition to gamma retroviral vectors, lentiviral vectors are commonly used in clinical trials of CAR T cell therapies, including Novartis’ CTL019.
+In addition to gammaretroviral vectors, lentiviral vectors are commonly used in clinical trials of CAR T cell therapies, including Novartis’ CTL019.
 Other methods of gene transfer, including the Sleeping Beauty transposon system or mRNA transfection.

 Bioreactor culture systems are designed to provide the optimal gas exchange requirements and culture mixing necessary to grow large numbers of cells for clinical use.
-The WAVE Bioreactor (now known as the Xuri; GE Healthcare Life Sciences) utilizes a rocking platform, in order to expand the CD19-targeted CAR T cell therapy CTL019 whilst the culture system G-Rex (Wilson Wolf), which has the ability to expand cells from low seeding densities.
+The WAVE Bioreactor (now known as the Xuri; GE Healthcare Life Sciences) utilises a rocking platform in order to expand the CD19-targeted CAR T cell therapy CTL019 whilst the culture system G-Rex (Wilson Wolf), which has the ability to expand cells from low seeding densities.

 The big drawback of these culture systems, however, is that the flask must be opened during cell inoculation.
 One system that is automating the cell preparation, enrichment, activation, transduction, expansion, final formulation and sampling, is the Miltenyi Biotec’s CliniMACS Prodigy (Morgan & Boyerinas, 2016); offered as an ‘all-in-one solution for cell processing in a closed GMP-compliant system’.

-A feasibility study of the CliniMACS Prodigy was conducted by Mock et al in August 2016, with the protocol as follows:
+A feasibility study of the CliniMACS Prodigy was conducted by Mock et al. in August 2016, with the protocol as follows:

 ‘Using a closed, single-use tubing set, mononuclear cells were processed from fresh or frozen leukapheresis harvests collected from healthy volunteered donors.
 Cells were then phenotyped and subjected to automated processing and activation using TransAct, a polymeric nanomatrix activation reagent incorporating CD3/CD28-specific antibodies.
 Cells were then transduced and expanded in the CentriCult-Unit of the tubing set, under stabilized culture conditions with automated feeding and media exchange.’

-Scalability: towards cost effective commercial scale
+Scalability: towards cost-effective commercial scale

-Finally, the recent successes of adoptive T-cell immunotherapy for the treatment of hematologic malignancies have highlighted the need for manufacturing processes that are robust and scalable for product commercialization; particularly as these medicines become widely adopted.
+Finally, the recent successes of adoptive T-cell immunotherapy for the treatment of hematologic malignancies have highlighted the need for manufacturing processes that are robust and scalable for product commercialisation; particularly as these medicines become widely adopted.

-Alternatively to achieve scalable manufacturing the industry could take advantages of devices such as CliniMACs Prodigy, and develop a unit-based production method; i.e. one device is dedicated to the production of one patient product at a time.
+Alternatively, to achieve scalable manufacturing the industry could take advantages of devices such as CliniMACs Prodigy and develop a unit-based production method i.e. one device is dedicated to the production of one patient product at a time.

 al, B. e.
 (2016, April 18).
 Automation of CAR-T Cell Adoptive Immunotherapy Bioprocessing: Technology Opportunities to Debottleneck Manufacturing.
 Retrieved from Bioprocess International: http://www.bioprocessintl.com/manufacturing/personalized-medicine/automa...